 In this dramatic scene, WALTER is confronted by his son FRANKLIN about their father/son issues.
-For additional scripts/scenes/skits for actors.

 The action takes place in Walter’s Study.

 (Linda is the wife and mother)

 Linda: Walter, your son would like a word with you…do you have a moment?

 Walter: Send him in.